wp-cli/handbook/common-issues.md

 1. **Fully-automated:** Run `wp core download --force` to download latest WordPress and replace it with your files (don't worry, `wp-config.php` will remain intact).
 Then, run `wp core update-db` to update the database.
 Since the procedure isn't ideal, run once again `wp core download --force` and the new version should be available.
 2. **Semi-automated:** Run `wp core download --force` to download all files and replace them in your current installation, then navigate to `/wp-admin/` and run the database upgrade when prompted.

+### PHP Fatal error: Maximum function nesting level of '#' reached, aborting!

+You're encountering a limitation associated with [PHP xdebug](https://xdebug.org/).
+Here are a few solutions to the problem:

+1. Temporarily turn off xdebug while executing the CLI command: `XDEBUG_MODE=off wp <command> ...`
+2. Increase the value of xdebug.max_nesting_level in your php.ini file.
+You can learn more about it here - [xdebug.max-nesting-level](https://xdebug.org/docs/all_settings#max_nesting_level)

+If you're looking for a quick fix, while still retaining debugging tools, you can change the `max_nesting_level` value to execute the command just once:

+`php -d xdebug.max_nesting_level=512 wp <command> ...`

+If you're not in the process of debugging code, it's advisable to completely disable xdebug.
+For instructions on how to permanently switch off xdebug, please refer to the documentation of your local environment or your hosting provider.

+You might experience similar issues with the alternate error message: `Error: Xdebug has detected a possible infinite loop, and aborted your script with a stack depth of '#' frames`